 Whether you're looking to rough it or go five star, you'll find all sorts in Thailand.
 Thailand has become more upmarket in the last decade.
 Almost all hotels are air-conditioned, and include a spa offering Thai massage.

 The beaches and islands of the south are a dream location for scuba divers, rock-climbers and watersports enthusiasts, while the tropical jungles of the north are popular with hikers and trekkers looking to get up close to nature.

 From fine restaurants to street stalls and night markets, Thailand provides many cuisine options, and it's often much cheaper too.
 With the cost of eating in Bangkok, for example, costing up to 75 per cent less than the cost of dining out in London.

 As with any travel or holiday destination it's recommended that you arrange travel insurance as near as possible to booking your trip, this could cover you in the event of unforeseen cancellations.

-As a responsible travel insurer we always recommend you check for the latest Foreign Office advice before visiting any country, the latest FCO advice for Thailand can be found here.
+As a responsible travel insurer we always recommend you check for the latest Foreign, Commonwealth & Development Office advice before visiting any country.

 For further information about Thailand visit TourismThailand.org

 • Up to £10 million of emergency medical cover

 • Compensation of up to £10,000 if you have to cancel your trip